RosettaCommons/documentation/scripting_documentation/FeaturesExtracting.md

 -   **load\_into\_pose** : If the data is used to initialize an aspect of a pose, put the logic here.
 -   **delete\_records** : Delete all records from the database associated with a structure.

-As an example consider the [PoseCommentsFeatures](https://svn.rosettacommons.org/trac/browser/trunk/rosetta/rosetta_source/protocols/features/PoseCommentsFeatures.hh) feature reporter.
-Arbitrary textual information may be associated with a pose in the form of *(key, val)* [comments](https://svn.rosettacommons.org/trac/browser/trunk/mini/src/core/pose/util.hh#L105) .
+As an example consider the PoseCommentsFeatures (rosetta/main/source/protocols/features/PoseCommentsFeatures.hh) feature reporter.
+Arbitrary textual information may be associated with a pose in the form of *(key, val)* comments (See rosetta/main/source/src/core/pose/util.hh).
 The PoseCommentsFeatures FeaturesReporter extracts all defined comments to a table *pose\_comments* using the *struct\_id* and *key* as the primary key.
 The *struct\_id* references the the structures table that identifies each of the structures in the database.

 In the report\_features function, sessionOP is an owning pointer to the database where the features should be written.
-See the [database interface](https://wiki.rosettacommons.org/index.php?title=DatabaseInterface&action=edit&redlink=1 "DatabaseInterface (page does not exist)") for how to obtain and interact with database sessions.
+See the [[database interface|DatabaseIO]] for how to obtain and interact with database sessions.

     string
     PoseCommentsFeatures::type_name() const { return "PoseCommentsFeatures"; }